vinicius507/ft_malcolm/README.md

 automatically cache any ARP replies they receive, regardless of whether they requested them.

-ARP poisoning works by sending unsolicited ARP replies to a host, associating a protocol address to the attackers hardware address.
+ARP poisoning works by sending forged ARP replies to a host, associating a protocol address to the attackers hardware address.

 ## Usage